BrijendraSingh/BrijendraSingh.github.io/_posts/2022-05-07-mobile-test-strategy.markdown

 * Location

-Application Specific Conditions
+_**Application Specific Conditions**_
 - Installation
 - Uninstallation
 - Update
 - Backward compatibility
 - App launch
 - App data
-{: .notice}

 ## Testing type
+Based on your application and use case you may need to pick and prioritise the type of testing needed to be covered for smooth prod deployment confidence.
 <figure>
 	<a href="https://user-images.githubusercontent.com/19272137/167106187-f84231b7-76f1-4d80-b750-a40ca0f33ba0.png"><img src="https://user-images.githubusercontent.com/19272137/167106187-f84231b7-76f1-4d80-b750-a40ca0f33ba0.png"></a>
 </figure>

-- What all testing types can be applied to
-- How it impacts can be explained with next slide

 ## Path to production
+CI/CD pipeline looks a little bit different from regular web based applications. as it may involve app artefact generation. app store certification and Apple app store and Google play store integration before app can be made available to users for download with rollout plan.
+And not forgetting the needs of all required quality checks on each layer and stages.

 <figure>
 	<a href="https://user-images.githubusercontent.com/19272137/167112101-1652dbaf-988e-4683-b76a-679c3d03958e.png"><img src="https://user-images.githubusercontent.com/19272137/167112101-1652dbaf-988e-4683-b76a-679c3d03958e.png"></a>
 </figure>

-dev-> qa-> uat-> pen testing-> DS approval-> prod sanity-> submission to store-> rollout to customer as in part/full

 ## Automation Testing
+What and where we can automation? shall we consider below tests for our automation ?
+The answer is `yes`, we should consider all available test layers for automation testing.
 <figure>
 	<a href="https://user-images.githubusercontent.com/19272137/167080854-6d47b8c9-e058-462b-a563-bfc11c387ace.png"><img src="https://user-images.githubusercontent.com/19272137/167080854-6d47b8c9-e058-462b-a563-bfc11c387ace.png"></a>
 </figure>
 take advantages of lower level automated tests

 ## Define test pyramid
+Decide % distribution of tests in each layer -> it will vary based of project stack characteristics however the overall test volume and its division will form a pyramid structure.
 <figure>
 	<a href="https://user-images.githubusercontent.com/19272137/167081022-04defe91-c701-4b28-8a8e-256eaa53f23b.png"><img src="https://user-images.githubusercontent.com/19272137/167081022-04defe91-c701-4b28-8a8e-256eaa53f23b.png"></a>
 </figure>

-decide % distribution of each layer -> it will vary based of project stack characteristics

 ## Automation tool and framework selection
+There are lot of tools available in the market providing similar functionalities.
+How one should take a decision ?
 <figure>
 	<a href="https://user-images.githubusercontent.com/19272137/167081138-60cd467a-5763-45d2-85d6-17813fb7601b.png"><img src="https://user-images.githubusercontent.com/19272137/167081138-60cd467a-5763-45d2-85d6-17813fb7601b.png"></a>
 </figure>

-### How ?
+### Below points can help
 - List down different mobile test automation options
 - Advantages and disadvantages of cross-platform v/s native frameworks
 - How to choose the right mobile test automation framework for your testing needs